jkiesewalter/sdf-yang-converter/README.md

 # SDF-YANG-Converter

 This converter is work in progress.
-Currently, the direction YANG->SDF is (roughly) finished, SDF->YANG is implemented in part.
+Currently, both directions (YANG->SDF and SDF->YANG) are roughly finished.
 Only `.sdf.json` is supported as file format for SDF models.
 For details concerning the conversion please refer to the tables below.

 Prerequisites:
 * A copy of the [YANG GitHub repository](https://github.com/YangModels/yang) is needed to load the context of a YANG file